modelica/ModelicaSpecification/RationaleMCP/0031/Flat-Modelica-requirements.md

 - All variabilities, but constant evaluation of parameters is not allowed.
 (For example, this guarantees that all parameters will remain parameters if a Flat Modelica model is exported to an FMU for Model Exchange.)
   - Comment (@mtiller): The semantics of this are unclear.
 When you say constant evaluation, do you mean constant folding?
 What about `final` parameters?
 Should those be parameters in an FMU?
 I wouldn't think so.
 It seems like they should just be `output`s.
 - List of all `parameter` variables that were treated as `constant` due to use in _parameter expressions_, the `Evaluate=true` annotation, or subject to constant evaluation during flattening for other reasons.
+  - `final` can probably be replaced by using normal equation instead of binding equation. meaning that binding eqations can always be treated as non-final.
   - Comment (@mtiller): Why not just add an `Evaluate=true` annotation to indicate these.
 - Values for all constants, even those that have been inlined everywhere, since the values should be part of the simulation result.
 - Less restricted forms of record field access and array subscripting?
   - Comment (@mtiller): Wouldn't we expect to restrict forms of record field access and array subscripting?
 If so, then I would suggest saying "Restrict some forms of record field access and array subscripting" or "A more restrictive subset of record field access and array subscripting".
-- Efficient handling of large constant arrays (constant evaluation is not an option, since the same large array literal might then be repeated in many places).
  - Comment (@mtiller): Factor out constant subexpressions to unique variables?
 Perhaps filter all literals (scalars and arrays) completely out of the flattened form and provide them in a separate file?
+  - Needs Standardized naming for introduced intermediate variables.
 - Expressions for all variables that were treated as aliases during flattening, specifying the variable that it is an alias of and the sign of the relationship
   - Comment (@mtiller): Doesn't the expression already tell us all that (*e.g.,* `b = -a`...`-a` is an expression and it tells us that `b` is an alias of `a` with the opposite sign?
 Or did you want something more explicit?
+Should there be a special form of equation (perhaps in the form of an assignment statement) that can be used to indicate solved equations in general, and alias relations in particular?
 - Function declarations that are utilised in the model.
   - Comment (@mtiller): Do we flatten the functions?
 I say that because functions can use features like `extends` or `redeclare` in their definitions.
 Presumably we want all that removed in a flattened form, no?
+Functions should probably be allowed to have arguments of array and record type.

 Examples of things that should be gone after flattening and shouldn't exist in Flat Modelica:
 - Complex classes that may contain equations.